 Throughout the decades, it’s anything but difficult to accumulate belonging, yet in the long run at some point we need to scale back.
 For some seniors, that time is the point at which the kids are older and senior empty nesters need to make the most of their golden years free from stress over home upkeep.
-Maybe it’s time to move to a Regency Senior Living community so they don’t have to live alone, or because they don’t want to be far from their children and grandchildren.
+Maybe it’s time to move to a Regency Retirement Village community so they don’t have to live alone, or because they don’t want to be far from their children and grandchildren.

 To do this, often times seniors are left with the need to organize and downsize.

 There’s an undeniable skill to organizing.
 Specialists for example, the journalists at lifehack.org, suggest that seniors focus on a condensed area to get the process started.
 If not, the procedure can feel overpowering when looking at the bigger picture.
 The goal is to make progress.
 If you feel discouraged about your progress, remind yourself that it has taken a lifetime to procure these things, so don’t feel the need to accomplish it all in a day, particularly those with health issues limiting mobility.

 A few downsizing tips for seniors and their families: